Directed Reading Courses are courses of individual study, reading, or projects under the direction of a faculty member.

-- Pick up from the Honors Office and complete an application for the course.
+Pick up an application for the course from the Honors Office and complete an application for the course

 - a primary bibliography of literary works to be studied